Skip to content Skip to footer

 Archaeological Discoveries in Igboland

 All these genetic revelations are further validated by archaeological findings in Igboland.
-Other discoveries, like the Acheulian hand axes at Ugwuele Uturu and ancient pottery in places like Afigbo, show just how deeply historical the Igbo people have been in this region.
+Other discoveries, like the Acheulian hand axes at Ugwuele Uturu and ancient pottery in places like Afigbo, show how deeply historical the Igbo people have been in this region.
 These relics have been dated several thousands of years and are material evidence of continuous human habitation, hence a suggestion of development and evolution independently by the Igbo over several millennia.
-Besides that, some rare genetic markers found predominantly in the Igbo but not their neighbors suggest that they either were the first settlers or lived alongside Pygmies, who are deemed some of the earliest settler inhabitants of the region.
+Besides that, some rare genetic markers found predominantly in the Igbo but not their neighbours suggest that they were the first settlers or lived alongside Pygmies, who are deemed some of the earliest settler inhabitants of the region.

 The Igbo Ukwu Culture and Early Igbo Life

 The archaeological record presents a flourishing picture of the life of the Igbo people in ancient times.
-The stone-age implements of Ugwuele Uturu and other sites like Afigbo have been said to date back to about 3000 BC, a time when ancestors of Igbo people were already settled and doing fine on their territory, molding a culture that would much later typify what has been described as the famous Igbo Ukwu culture in the 8th and 9th centuries AD.
+The stone-age implements of Ugwuele Uturu and other sites like Afigbo have been said to date back to about 3000 BC, a time when ancestors of Igbo people were already settled and doing fine on their territory, moulding a culture that would much later typify what has been described as the famous Igbo Ukwu culture in the 8th and 9th centuries AD.
 Moreover, the Igbo Ukwu culture developed well before those of Ife and Benin, further attesting to how advanced early Igbo civilization was.
 The only other known culture in West Africa said to predate Igbo Ukwu is that of the Nok.

 Tools and Survival of Ancient Igbo Foragers